Dhowre Sheneeleh: Governor of the Eyl fortress

-Being appointed castellan of the Eyl fortress by extension made Dhowre Sheneeleh the governor of its expansive vicinity too, which roughly corresponds to modern-day Nugaaleed-Bari:
+Being appointed castellan of the Eyl fortress by extension made Dhowre Ahmed Sheneeleh the governor of its expansive vicinity too, which roughly corresponds to modern-day Nugaaleed-Bari:

 Daarta Dhowre Sheneeleh

 The Secretary of the British War Office described Daarta Dhowre Sheneeleh as follows:

 Capture of Eyl and other forts

 The book Ferro e fuoco in Somalia by former Italian Somaliland governor Francesco Caroselli records the causes and circumstances of the Dervish abandonment of Eyl and other forts.
-The letter, originally in Arabic, but since translated into Italian and Somali, records correspondence between the Sayid and the Italian Somali governor Giacomo De Martino stating that the forts were abandoned because the Dhulbahante tribe, of whom the Dervishes were members, had by and large surrendered.
+The letter, originally in Arabic, but since translated into Italian and Somali, records correspondence between the Sayid and the Italian Somali governor Giacomo De Martinostating that the forts were abandoned because the Dhulbahante tribe, of whom the Dervishes were members, had by and large surrendered.